Unidata/netcdf/NUG/guide.md

 value that the netCDF libraries recognize.
 Currently those valid values are "UTF-8" or "ASCII", case insensitive.

-\subsection cdl_constants CDL Notation for Data Constants
+\subsection nug_cdl_constants CDL Notation for Data Constants

 This section describes the CDL notation for constants.